Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think

 By Hans Rosling, Ola Rosling, and Anna Rosling Rönnlund

-A timely, short and essential book about the power of facts in a post-truth world, by late international sensation Hans Rosling ('a true inspiration' - Bill Gates).
+A timely, short and essential book about the power of facts in a post-truth world, by late international sensation Hans Rosling ('a true inspiration' - Bill Gates) and his long-term collaborators Ola and Anna.

 Factfulness: The stress-reducing habit of only carrying opinions for which you have strong supporting facts.